Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 $ kubectl apply -f service-account.yaml
 ```

-Steps above define the whole environment for our CD tasks.
 Next we will create a simple MNIST classifier.
 Let's assemble the data.

 ## Data gathering